- Parents Home

 - Your child will need help doing stretching and strengthening exercises.
 These are a very important part of healing.
 You, or another trusted adult, will need to be there to help your child.

-- Make arrangements for your child to be home from school for about 6 weeks.
-Talk to your child's school so that work can continue while your child is at home.
-The school may be able to provide a home tutor.
+- Arrange for your child to be home from school for about 6 weeks.
+Talk to the school staff so that work can continue while your child is at home.
+The school might may be able to provide a home tutor.

-- Plan who will take your child to the follow-up appointments with the surgery team and to physical therapy.
+- Plan who will take your child to the follow-up visits with the surgery team and to physical therapy.

 - Not being able to put weight on one leg for months can be stressful for your child and for you.
 Using crutches or a walker gets tiring.
 If you can, arrange for another trusted adult to stay with your child so you can get a little time for yourself.
 And arrange for your child to visit with friends or go for safe outings with a trusted adult, maybe using a wheelchair.